The League of Women Voters

 Other Cuyahoga County Leagues

 Throughout Cuyahoga County many other Leagues organized to serve local suburban communities.
 In 1922 the Lakewood League was founded as a separate League, but by the 1930s groups in several suburbs became branches of the Cleveland League.
 These branch Leagues became independent groups in 1946, following a national League ruling (later rescinded) that called for no more than one League in a city.
 To coordinate county-related matters for the independent Leagues, the Cuyahoga County Inter-League Organization was formed in 1967.
 However, because of the extra layers of organization and resulting inefficiencies, many of the suburban Leagues consolidated in 2003 to form the League of Women Voters of Cuyahoga Area.
 Several other suburban Leagues chose to become part of the Cleveland Area League and one, Shaker Heights, remained independent.
-That meant there were three Leagues in the county: Cleveland Area, Cuyahoga Area and Shaker Heights.
+At that there were three independent local Leagues in the county: Cleveland Area, Cuyahoga Area and Shaker Heights.

 League of Women Voters of Greater Cleveland

 Not long after the formation of LWV Cuyahoga Area, members of the three Cuyahoga County Leagues saw the need to coordinate their activities to advocate for county government reform and regional issues.
 Doing so as three separate Leagues was doable but cumbersome.
 So in 2013, a three-League task force formed to explore unification and prepare documents for accomplishing it.
-In May 2014, the membership of the three Leagues voted to merge—and on July 1, 2014, the League of Women Voters of Greater Cleveland was established to serve all of Cuyahoga County.
+In May 2014, the memberships of the three Leagues voted to merge—and on July 1, 2014, the League of Women Voters of Greater Cleveland was established to serve all of Cuyahoga County.
 Most of the once independent suburban Leagues and the Cleveland Area League have evolved into chapters of the LWV of Greater Cleveland; a new chapter for East Cleveland was established January 2016, so there are ten current chapters of the LWV of Greater Cleveland: Bay Village, Cleveland, Cleveland Heights-University Heights, East Cleveland, Fairview Park, Hillcrest, Lakewood, Rocky River, Shaker Heights and Westlake-North Olmsted.
 Histories of each of these chapters and the independent Leagues that preceded them may be found on the chapter pages on this website.